SERVICES

 MEDICATION REFILLS

-We request a 2-week notice for refills, please email us at info@doneycoe.org for your refill.
+We request a 1-week notice for refills, please email us at info@doneycoe.org for your refill.

-Refills will not be filled if you come to the clinic and request a refill, we have a tight schedule and devote that time to seeing as many pets as possible.
+We are unable to accommodate walk-up requests, we have a tight schedule and devote that time to seeing as many pets as possible.

 IMG_7634